Grass & Bed Maintenance

 Please note that grounds maintenance is not responsible for other general weed growth, weed killing on public roads and footpaths is carried out between the months of April and October, by a private contractor, on behalf of Inverclyde Council Environmental & Commercial Services (Roads).

-During the winter period we will undertake a programme of works to ensure a high standard of bed maintenance throughout the district, including pruning shrub beds, plant spring bedding, reforming grass verges where necessary.
+During the winter period we will undertake a programme of works to ensure a high standard of bed maintenance throughout the district, including pruning shrub beds, planting spring bedding and reforming grass edges where necessary.